 We Can Answer Your Questions About Social Security Disability

-Disability is the inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than 12 months.
+The Social Security Administration defines disability as, “the inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment which can be expected to result in death or has lasted or can be expected to last for a continuous period of not less than 12 months.”

 Substantial Gainful Activity is a gross amount of money an individual can make in a given month and still qualify for Social Security Disability.
 This amount is reviewed annually.
 The substantial Gainful Activity (SGA) amount for 2020 is $1,260.00 per month.